ghpipeline/pipeline/README.md

 With an interest in starting a company/organization in the future (particularly in the biotech and global health space), Dustin and Everett understand that cost will be a major limiting factor for any future data pipeline pertaining to a new company.
 Understanding how to quickly delpoy an effective data pipeline at the lowest possible cost will be a useful exercise for any startup.
 In this repo, we will break down the differnt components of the pipeline (storage, compute cost, orchestration, transformation etc.).

-This repo will also serve as a method to work on issues that Dustin and Everett find to be impactful.
+This repo will also serve as a method to work on issues that Dustin finds to be impactful.

 1. Pipeline Construction: Create a data pipeline and data warehouse at the lowest possible cost (ideally zero dollars).
 Ideally, this can be used as a platform that any founders can use as a platform to build their own pipelines for projects/companies they may want to build.